edgedb/edgedb/docs/glossary.rst

       syntax used to define the structuring of schemas.
 Common DDL statements include ``CREATE``, ``DROP``, and ``ALTER``.

+   link
+      Link items define a specific relationship between two object types.
+Link instances relate one object to one or more different objects.

+      Comparing to SQL link is a way to define relationship, foreign key, and optional junction table.

+      More on links in :ref:`Data Model <ref_datamodel_links>` and :ref:`Cookbook <ref_cookbook_links>`.

    set reference
       An identifier that represents a set of values.
 It can be the name of an object type or an *expression alias* (defined in a statement :ref:`WITH